project-anuvaad/anuvaad/anuvaad-etl/anuvaad-extractor/document-processor/pre-processor/README.md

 # PRE-PROCESSOR

-This Service pre processes files by removing noice and adjusting tilt correction.
+This service pre processes files by removing noice and adjusting tilt correction.

 ## Prerequisites
 - python 3.7